Sustainable Systems Management Major

 - 2016-17 SSM graduates: 6

-Sustainable systems management is offered by the University of Minnesota College of Food, Agricultural and Natural Resource Science (CFANS).
+Sustainable systems management is a bachelor of science program offered by the University of Minnesota College of Food, Agricultural and Natural Resource Science (CFANS).

 If you have questions, would like to meet faculty, or tour our labs, please fill out our contact form or contact our SSM major coordinators: